Enrichment Days

 Duke of Edinburgh Scheme

 Denbigh School is a licensing centre for the Duke of Edinburgh Scheme, and we are committed to support every student who wishes to take part in this popular national award scheme.
-The programme, which has been around for 60 years, is still as relevant to young people today as it has always been.
+The programme, which has been around for over 60 years, is still as relevant to young people today as it has always been.
 Whilst undertaking the Duke of Edinburgh Scheme, young people are set a series of personal challenges aimed at making them more confident and resilient as individuals and develop their team working and leadership skills, all vital skills for their future.

 Participation in the programme is highly valued by employers and universities.
 Students can work towards their Bronze, Silver and Gold levels throughout their time at Denbigh School and we run an extensive programme of trips every year.
 We were recognised for our commitment to the Duke of Edinburgh scheme as part of the Scheme’s Diamond Anniversary Celebrations.